| Gyulbudaghian's

 about 0.2 ly in diameter.
 The distance to the end of the

+southern jet is about 0.7 ly.
 I have made an annual visit to Gyulbudaghian's

 Nebula with my 18-inch every fall for the last several years.